-All new programs (degrees, certificates of achievement, noncredit certificates, and proficiency awards); in accordance with CCCCO Memorandum AA18-56, dated 18 October 2018, the CCCCO no longer distinguishes between substantial and non-substantial changes to programs, and DTRW-I has since recommended that program modifications should no longer be sent to the BOT unless they constitute a new program as defined in Memorandum AA18-56.
+- All new programs (degrees, certificates of achievement, noncredit certificates, and proficiency awards); in accordance with CCCCO Memorandum AA18-56, dated 18 October 2018, the CCCCO no longer distinguishes between substantial and non-substantial changes to programs, and DTRW-I has since recommended that program modifications should no longer be sent to the BOT unless they constitute a new program as defined in Memorandum AA18-56.

 - 2. All new courses (credit and noncredit); note that the CCCCO has rescinded the former exception for experimental (V88x/V89x) courses, so these must also be submitted to DTRW-I and BOT

 - 3. Major revisions to courses, including any of the following changes:

-- CB03 (TOP code)
+- CB03 (TOP code, excepting changes that modify only the last two digits of the code)

 - CB04 (Credit status)

 - CB06/CB07 (Units)

 - CB08 (Basic skills status)

 - CB09 (SAM code)

 - CB21 (Courses prior to college level)

 - CB22 (Noncredit category)

 - Changing the status of a course between credit and noncredit

 - 4. Program inactivations